Road Test Results – Our Saner Guide to Christmas

 Learnings for next year.

 · Agreeing a limit for the kids’ gifts: The kids gift structure worked well for the kids, but next year we’d agree as parents how much was reasonable per child and make sure the total it came within budget.
 While I’m sure that we did better than we would have in previous years, the kids’ presents are quite a hefty sum.
 In fact, since the cost of the meal was well shared, the kids’ presents alone would have made up over half of our total Christmas spending this year.
-I think we can probably do a little better on that front without being accused of depriving the kids
+I think we can probably do a little better on that front without being accused of depriving the kids.
+2018: Definitely going to try this, this year.

 Still in development – the tree